xplosionmind/old.tommi.space/_notes/public/Now.md

 I'm attending [Philosophy, International Studies and Economics](https://unive.it/pise) at [Ca' Foscari University](https://unive.it) in [Venice](https://www.comune.venezia.it/), Italy, where I'm living.

+I made <a href="https://pise-notes.tk" rel="noopener noreferrer" target="_blank">this website</a>, which collects all of my notes on the course classes.
+{:.blue .box}

 <br>
 <br>

 ## Projects, ideas, and collaborations

 In the meanwhile, I'm continuing to wander around Italy to take part and/or assist to what's happening.
-I take note to the most important stuff [here](/stuff), and [here](/tuttopiu) I log everything (literally anything) I'm doing.
+I take note to the most important stuff [here](/stuff), and [[Tutto|here]] I log everything (literally anything) I'm doing.